 This process benefits the books by managing liquidity, and it's also good for the emotional state of its stakeholders.
-Forecasting prevents a scarcity mentality by bringing logic into decisions on the timing of business and capital expenditures.
+Cash flow projections prevent a scarcity mentality by bringing logic into decisions on the timing of business and capital expenditures.
 It helps decision-makers manage hiring on a more even keel, and its better overall for financial decision-making.

 What Happens When Cash Flow is Out of Control?

-In times like these, with so many challenges facing the energy industry, companies of all sizes are feeling the pressure.
-Your cash flow could feel like its gyrating out of control.
-It keeps you up at night, it leads to stress, feast-or-famine thinking, and it creates conflict amongst company stakeholders.
+When your cash flow is gyrating out of control, it keeps you up at night, it leads to stress, feast-or-famine thinking, and it creates conflict amongst company stakeholders.
 Cash flow problems can impact your business, your relationships, and your emotional state.

 Forecasting Reigns in Cash Flow Issues